 Yet on the bright side, what will the reduction in our carbon footprint be at the end of April 2020?
 What will it be after that if his shut in goes on longer?
 Or what will it be if we resume?
 It’s time to give pause and let this settle in.
 If this is merely a derivative, even in small measures, of the circumstances that have endangered our lives, what more could we achieve if this were a concerted global effort.
 Can we make work at home a norm, without having been forced to do so by a life threatening pathogen?
 How long will it last, the virus and our conscious effort to live in harmony with nature?

 What changes or unusual wildlife movement have you noticed around you?
 How are animals responding in habitats around you during the day?
 Have you seen cleaner skies overhead, do you feel the lack of pollution in the air you breath?
 How has a slightly lower automobile emissions affected the micro climate where you are, how are lower mechanical sounds and less lighting in buildings at nighttime as businesses, restaurants and bars are shut down, affecting nocturnal behavior of wildlife?
 These are all things we, as humans often don’t think of while we’re hustling and rushing about.
 We came in and changed the environment on earth as betterment for us, but a negative impact for wildlife.
 Our advancement precluded any thought or consideration of cause and effect.
 How many species have been pushed to the edge of extinction or have vanished without a trace as a result.

-So I’m left wondering….is nature healing?
-Can we cohabit this earth successfully with it?
+So I’m left wondering….this current healing of nature, how long will it last… can we cohabit this earth in compassion for all life?
 What will the nature of our future be?
 We can make that decision in solidarity.